 When refinishing a bathtub or tile it is important to follow the coating manufacturer specifications on how thick to apply your coating.
 It’s not just a matter of applying the coating until it looks “good enough”; it’s a matter of applying the coating until the specifications are met for optimal performance.
-If you do not follow this rule, you are setting yourself up for a big disappointment and this disappointment is usually in the form of a failure.
+If you do not follow this rule, you are setting yourself up for a wide range of bathtub reglazing problems.

-Insufficient coating thickness in short is “not applying enough”.
+Insufficient coating thickness, in short, is “not applying enough”.
 The goal here is the protection of the substrate and when you don’t apply enough coating, the resulting “dry film thickness” is not achieved therefore resulting in a performance threshold that is below the acceptable level.
-Several problems can occur when the coating film is applied at a range below the recommended thickness range:
+Several bathtub reglazing problems can occur when the coating film is applied at a range below the recommended thickness range:

 Brittleness of Coating

-When you don’t apply enough coating, the physical properties are jeopardized and this can cause the coating to become brittle which in return will result in a cracking and delamination.
+When you don’t apply enough coating for glazing tubs, the physical properties are jeopardized and this can cause the coating to become brittle which in return will result in cracking and delamination.

 Visibility of Substrate

 When you don’t apply enough coating, the underlying substrate may be visible.
 How can this cause a problem?
-Let’s say you apply your coating over the top of an epoxy coating, the epoxy coating could be susceptible to chalking from the exposure to light and this in turn could cause blotchiness and result in a shorter coating lifespan.
+Let’s say you apply your coating over the top of an epoxy coating, the epoxy coating could be susceptible to chalking from exposure to light and this, in turn, could cause blotchiness and result in a shorter coating lifespan.

 Often, refinishers think it is ok to just spray on what they have left in their container believing that they are just increasing the protection of the substrate.
 This is not true.
-In fact, more is “not better” and can lead to several modes of failure.
+In fact, more is not better and can lead to several modes of DIY reglazing bathtub failure.
 Here are a few…

 Runs and Sags